contentful/contentful.java/README.md

 Proguard
 --------

-The [ProGuard configuration file](proguard-cda.cfg) is used to minify Android Apps using this SDK.
+The [ProGuard configuration file](proguard-cda.cfg) is used to minify Android Apps using this library.

 Rich Text renderer library
 --------

-There is [Java SDK for Rich Text API](https://github.com/contentful/rich-text-renderer-java).
+There is [Java library for Rich Text API](https://github.com/contentful/rich-text-renderer-java).
 It helps in easily rendering rich text stored in Contentful using Java.

 Pre-releases
 ------------

-Development versions of this SDK are available through
+Development versions of this library are available through

 * [Sonatype's `snapshots` repository](https://oss.sonatype.org/content/repositories/snapshots/com/contentful/java/java-sdk/):